Chapter 9: Back in action

 Ichigo could feel his face redden.
 "Who are you calling pathetic, jackass?" he yelled at Grimmjow.
 "You think I enjoy sitting on the sidelines while my friends put themselves in danger?
 I hate it!
 It's driving me insane, but it's not like I can do anything about it!"
 Ichigo didn't think it was possible for him to get any angrier at this point, but Grimmjow quickly proved him wrong by laughing in his face.

 "'Can't do anything about it?'
 Don't give me that crap.
-You're just taking the easy way out," he said mockingly.
+You're just taking the easy way out," he mocked.
 "If you wanna help your little posse that badly, stop being a whiny bitch and find a way to get your powers back already."
 Ichigo clenched his jaw.
 He was five seconds away from grabbing Grimmjow's head and smashing it into a wall.
 "I already told you," he almost growled, "it's not that sim-"

 "WHO CARES?!"
 Grimmjow suddenly roared, making Ichigo flinch.
 "If you want your powers back that badly, then FIND A WAY!"
 He roughly shoved Ichigo, pushing him up against the wall.
 "Don't give me that 'it's impossible' bullshit," Grimmjow hissed.
 His eyes were fuming.
 The concept of personal space obviously wasn't something Grimmjow cared about very much: he was so up in Ichigo's face that if anyone saw them right now, it would probably look like they were making out... albeit in a rather violent manner.
 "If you say that, it just means you've already given up."
 Apparently having said what he wanted to say, Grimmjow gave Ichigo another harsh shove and stalked off back to his room.